 The Oregon and California coasts also have garnets in yellows and dull reds, if you know where to look.
 I don't.
 But I know people who do!
 So....they're definitely out there.
 The memorandum from the Elder Rockhounds is overwhelmingly, "Garnets used to be so much more available but now the claims are all bought up and the really good mines have mostly closed or run dry."
 Frank told me that, after weaving his glorious tale of finding a $20k stone in a hematite pyramid growth so perfectly shaped and balanced that at the climax of is tale he threw it into a pan and it spun freely for thirty blissful seconds.
 Frank was really something...when I feel the post about him is worthy of his greatest, you can count on seeing it here.

 Mourn not the closed mines and exhausted deposits though!
 In this, our age of Technology and Environmentalism we have numerous sources to get outside and find something grand.
 Guide books (much like textbooks) are out-of-date almost by the time they are distributed in print.
 However, a guide to the state you are hounding in is your ticket to the wonderful world of garnets.
 Like I said, garnets are common enough that you can find them in most volcanic basalt in some form or another.
 So be sure to poke around anywhere your geologic map suggests their surfacing.
-For gem-quality stuff, your best bet is to chat up the local rock club for tours and claim owners, hit up a pay-to-dig mine, or go for a nice long drive up the forest roads in State and Federal forest lands, stopping to look every so often in the sandy gravels for 'lil ships of wine-colored perfection.
+For gem-quality stuff, your best bet is to chat up the local rock club for tours and claim owners, hit up a pay-to-dig mine, or go for a nice long drive up the forest roads in BLM lands where allowed, stopping to look every so often in the sandy gravels for 'lil sips of wine-colored perfection.